ShutterDew/samsung-riscv/README.md

 <details>
-<summary> <b>Task 1:</b> The task involves thoroughly reviewing the lab videos related to C programming and the RISC-V architecture to gain a comprehensive understanding of both topics.
-Afterward, you are required to compile C code using two different compilers: the GCC compiler and the RISC-V compiler.
-This exercise will showcase your grasp of the compilation process, where you will observe and compare how each compiler translates the C code into machine code, highlighting the differences and specificities of the compilation process for different architectures.</summary>
+<summary> <b>Task 1:</b> The task requires an in-depth review of lab videos on C programming and the RISC-V architecture to develop a strong understanding of both subjects.
+After completing the review, the  C program is compiled using two different compilers: the GCC compiler and the RISC-V compiler.
+This exercise will demonstrate the understanding of the compilation process by allowing the user to compare how each compiler converts the C code into machine code.
+Through this comparison, identification of differences in the compilation process and the unique characteristics of each architecture can be done..</summary>
 <br>
 Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler.